winglang/wing/docs/06-contributors/workflows.md

 npx nx wing -- test ../../examples/tests/valid/captures.w
 ```

-This runs the full Wing CLI with the given arguments.
+This command runs the full Wing CLI with the given arguments.
 Nx will ensure the CLI build is updated.

 ## Compiler